cultureamp/poetry-codeartifact-auth/README.md

 ## Availability on Public Repositories

 This package would likely be suitable to release publicly and publish on PyPI, however we have not yet set up the publication pipeline for this.
-As it is a standalone tool, and not something that third party code should depend on directly, it should not be a problem to install directly from a Git SSH URL.
+As it is a standalone tool, and not something that third party code should depend on directly, it should not be a problem to install directly from a Github URL.